-&lt;sup>11 These models use the RY 2020 base period (FY 2017) grouped under an early release of Version 35 (this will be updated in final policy with the latest release of v35) for evaluating the impact of the Model 2 proposed change on the PPCs that would be included in the RY 2020 program.
+&lt;sup>12 These models use the RY 2020 base period (FY 2017) grouped under an early release of Version 35 (this will be updated with the latest release of version 35 when the data is available) for evaluating the impact of the Model 2 proposed change on the PPCs that would be included in the RY 2020 program.
 For examining impacts of Model 2 on hospitals scores and revenue adjustments, staff used the RY 2019 base period (October 2015 - September 2016) and the YTD performance period (January 2017 - September 2017), grouped under Version 34.
 Hospital scores and revenue adjustments are modeled under the older version of the rate year logic and with more complete data so that both attainment and improvement are assessed in determining a hospital's modeled scores and revenue adjustment.